 Research

-The residency program supports elective time for research during your internal medicine training.
+The residency program and the Department of medicine supports research during your internal medicine training through both elective time for research as well as financial support for the dissemination of scholarly output.
 Every year, our residents publish numerous peer-reviewed articles and present many abstracts at regional and national meetings, as well as participate in our own Internal Medicine Research Symposium.
-Learn more about research opportunities available to Internal Medicine residents and about Internal Medicine research at Wake Forest School of Medicine.